bwsw/cloudstack-ui/README.md

 * Responsive interface for smart devices
 * SSH keys management
 * VM metrics a.k.a.
 Pulse plugin
-* VM expenses a.k.a.
+* VM expenses like resource utilization stats, traffic, IO stats a.k.a.
 Accounting Plugin
-* VM applications a.k.a.
+* Applications a.k.a.
 Roller Plugin

 ## Screenshots